Some changes aren’t always better.

 Jake

-Till next time be safe work safe and keep an eye out for those great pictures.
+Till next time work safe and be safe

 Jake